threeport/user-docs/docs/concepts/extensions.md

 revenue-generating applications, especially those that require a large number of Kubernetes resources to deploy them.

-This approach involves developing a custom [Kubernetes Operator](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/) that is leveraged by Threeport.
-It reduces complexity in the Threeport controller development and offloads much of the workload management logic to the Kubernetes Operator where it is more effective.
+This approach involves developing a custom [Kubernetes operator](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/) that is leveraged by Threeport.
+It reduces complexity in the Threeport controller development and offloads much of the workload management logic to the Kubernetes operator where it is more effective.

-In this case, Threeport objects to provision AWS managed services, e.g. RDS, as well as support services such as for Domain Names and Gateways can still be used by the custom Threeport controller.
-However, by leveraging a Kubernetes Operator, the custom Threeport controller need only create a single Workload object that defines the "CustomApp" Kubernetes resource, shown in this diagram in dark orange.
+In this case, native Threeport objects can be used to provision AWS managed services, e.g. RDS, as well as support services, e.g. Domain Names and Gateways.
+However, by leveraging a Kubernetes operator, the custom Threeport controller need only create a single Workload object that defines the "CustomApp" Kubernetes resource, shown in this diagram in dark orange.
 On the Kubernetes cluster, the Custom App Operator, shown in light orange in this diagram, deploys all of the individual Kubernetes resources in response to that CustomApp resource being created, updated or deleted.

 ![Advanced App Orchestration](../img/AdvancedAppOrchestration.png)

 The advantages to this approach are as follows:

-* The logic for managing the application is separated between the Threeport controller and the Kubernetes Operator.
+* The logic for managing the application is separated between the Threeport controller and the Kubernetes operator.
 This division of concerns assists in reducing complexity in any single component.
 This also allows for evolving functionality to be implemented at the correct level:
-    * Single in-cluster concerns live in the Kubernetes Operator.
+    * Single in-cluster concerns live in the Kubernetes operator.
     * Multi-cluster concerns such as multi-cluster deployments live in the Threeport controller.
-* Kubernetes Operators maintain a Watch on the custom resources - the CustomApp resource in this example - and will make updates to the child Kubernetes resources as needed when changes occur to the CustomApp resource.
-The Kubernetes Operator can also ensure that no changes are made directly to those child Kubernetes resources and revert them if changes occur.
+* Kubernetes operators maintain a Watch on the custom resources - the CustomApp resource in this example - and will make updates to the child Kubernetes resources as needed when changes occur to the CustomApp resource.
+The Kubernetes operator can also ensure that no changes are made directly to those child Kubernetes resources and revert them if changes occur.
 This is not appropriate to do at the Threeport layer.
 * Engineering responsibility can be more distributed across distinct concerns.